Colleges by Location

 Campus Life

-Not everything at Springfield College is about learning and grades: campus life is an essential part of your educational experience.
-Check out some details about social life at Springfield College.
+It is not all about learning and grades at Springfield College: campus life is a crucial component of your educational experience.
+Find out some details about students' life at Springfield College.

 Student Organizations

-For those drawn to acting, there is a drama club where you can participate.
-You have a talent for media and communication?
-Springfield College publishes its own newspaper and has its own radio station.
+For individuals with a passion for acting, there is a drama club available.
+For individuals with an interest in media and communication, Springfield College publishes its own newspaper and has its own radio station.

 Student Services

-Springfield College offers a number of services needed for a comfortable and safe life on campus.
+At Springfield College, there are many amenities required for a comfortable and safe life on campus.

 There is a health clinic with personal/psychological counseling.
-All in all, campus life at Springfield College is rich and vibrant and provides everything most students need.
+All in all, campus life at Springfield College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services